fbef0102/Game-Private_Plugin/L4D_插件/Special_Infected_特感/l4d_ssi_teleport_fix/readme.md

         // Teleport to the Infected player whose distance from survivors is outside min range l4d_ssi_teleport_fix_tp2_range_min "150"

-        // If 1, infected players can be teleported to the player thats about to be seen by the survivors. l4d_ssi_teleport_fix_tp2_visiblethreats "0"
+        // If 1, infected players can be teleported even if they are seen by the survivors. l4d_ssi_teleport_fix_tp2_visiblethreats "0"
         ```
 </details>